Remodel Cost Estimator

 Your window and door trims are a compelling and important part of the interior design of your home.
 They beautify your living space and make it look clean and well-structured.
 No wonder, the way you select them is equally crucial.
 In this article, we show you how a balance between design and function is essential when you choose the best window trim designs for your home.
-We talk about four of the most popular interior window trim styles that have an old-world elegance.
+We talk about four of the most popular interior window trim ideas and styles that have an old-world elegance.
 But first, a question for the uninitiated.

 What is window trim?